thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Invaders cargo trucks unit roster support
 - Synchronized prices of emplacements and statics in Buy Vehicle menu
 - Added one medic to initial static Emplacement crews to increase their Survivability
-- Multiple AA vehicle support
+- Multiple AA vehicles template support
 - Lowered paradrop plane height to spawnable distance to give defenders chance to shot down the plane
 - More militia AT troopers for both Occupants and Invaders
 - Deliver Supplies mission will have a couple of enemy squads to make mission less boring